mkrapp/training2025-12/git_local.md

 ## Create first file

-Create a README.md file with your text editor OR in the command line:
+Create README.md with your text editor OR in the command line:

 `echo # My Git Project > README.md`